ljsinclair/featurebase-docs/docs/sql-guide/functions/function-trim.md

 ---
-id: sql-trim
 title: TRIM
+layout: default
+parent: Functions
+grand_parent: SQL guide
+nav_order: 7
 ---

+# TRIM ()

-`TRIM()` function removes the leading and trailing whitespaces from input string from the selected column.
+The `TRIM()` function removes the leading and trailing whitespaces from input string from the selected column.

 ## Syntax